 - swing snatch (full or half snatch)

 - sport snatch (full or half snatch)

 A set is a number of unbroken reps of kettlebell snatches.
-When you’re doing a set, you’re either doing half or full snatches, you stick to what you started with in each set.
+When you’re doing a set, you’re either doing half or full snatches.
+In each set, you stick to what you started with.
 You mark your set accordingly with half or full snatches.
 Download the spreadsheet to keep track if you like.

 Each set of snatches that you perform needs to be followed by the Turkish Get-up exercise (full details for TGU below).